 Critical pedagogy and Participatory Design

-While working with Participatory Design (PD) methodologies over the last years, I have realized how this particular way of engaging with people in design processes is usually elevated as an ideal - romanticised, as if by bringing together different profiles of people will automatically ensure that there are not imbalances of power between them.
-Participatory design does come along with the tendency ´to help´the other, to locate ´the problem´in the context of the "community", but not in the context of the practitioner.
+While working with Participatory Design (PD) methodologies over the last years, I have realized how this way of engaging with people in design processes is usually elevated as an ideal - romanticized, as if by bringing together different profiles of people will automatically ensure that there are not imbalances of power between them.
+Participatory design does come along with the tendency 'to help' the other, to locate 'the problem' in the context of the "community", but not in the context of the practitioner.
 This was the first power relation we broke within the project, aiming to create a common ground for learning.